Netatalk/netatalk/APPLETALK.md

 or a userland AppleTalk stack.

 Look at the Solaris STREAMS module if your operating system supports that framework.
-This module used to distributed with Netatalk until version 2.3 (sys/solaris).
+This module used to be distributed with Netatalk until version 2.3 (find the code under `sys/solaris`).

 Otherwise, look at the ddp code in NetBSD if your operating system is BSDish in nature.